chainguard-dev/melange/docs/md/melange_convert.md

 ---
 ## melange convert

-Attempts to converts files into melange configuration files
+EXPERIMENTAL COMMAND - Attempts to convert packages/gems/apkbuild files into melange configuration files

 ### Options

 ```
+      --additional-keyrings stringArray       additional repositories to be added to convert environment config
+      --additional-repositories stringArray   additional repositories to be added to convert environment config
   -h, --help                                  help for convert
+      --out-dir string                        directory where convert config will be output (default "./generated")
 ```

 ### SEE ALSO